A Mountain Biker’s Guide to Hurricane, Utah: A Slickrock Party!

 If you’re looking for a big day, there is an IMBA Epic here: Hurricane Rim.
 I’ve done the whole loop once and personally I wouldn’t do it again.
 There’s so much more better riding elsewhere, but if you like big cross-country days, you might dig it.

 Wire Mesa is a bit of a step up from Hurricane Cliffs, but still suitable for beginner/intermediate riders.
-It’s also one of my favorite loops in Hurricane thanks to its engaging terrain (think mix of slickrock, technical rock gardens, and flowy singletrack) and amazing views.
+It’s also one of my favorite loops in Hurricane thanks to its fun and engaging routing (think mix of slickrock, technical rock gardens, and flowy singletrack) and amazing views.

 There’s really only one 7-mile loop at Wire Mesa, so it’s not a huge ride.
-You can do the loop in either direction, but my preferred route is clockwise.
+You can do the loop in either direction, but my preferred route is clockwise (or double the fun by riding it both ways!).

 Want to do more?
 The Wire Mesa Loop is a relatively quick pedal and there aren’t a ton of other trails in the area to make it a longer ride.
 If you do want to keep pedaling, you can head over to Grafton Mesa and The Money Trails.
 These trails are very technical and not sanctioned, so be sure you’re up for it!
 They can be overgrown in places, hard to follow, and have high stakes features and exposure.
 This is the loop I do when I ride there.
 The Grafton Mesa Loop is also a classic, but be prepared for a lot of climbing and a very technical descent down Grafton Mesa with some scary exposure.